caveon/sei-messenger/README.md

 var messenger = new SeiMessenger();
 ```

-Then to communicate with SEI, simply call the `sendMessage()` method with the string response.
+Then to communicate with SEI, call the `sendMessage()` method with the message as a string.

 ```
 messenger.sendMessage('Your message to SEI here.');